texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/move_the_robot.md

 {{ site.data.alerts.end }}

 {{ site.data.alerts.note }}
-Counselors should take students out to the bridge or to a wall in the 3rd floor lab to observe that this behaves properly before proceeding.
+Counselors should ~~take students out to the bridge or to a wall in the 3rd floor lab to~~ observe that this behaves properly before proceeding. *TODO is this necessary?*
 {{ site.data.alerts.end }}

 ## Building a Simple Interface Using the LCD and Buttons